 Evaluation Measures for Suicide Prevention Programs

-- Reduced access to lethal means
+Reduced access to lethal means

-- Improved access to mental healthcare
+Improved access to and retention in mental healthcare

-- Increase in participants reporting strong social support
+Increase in participants reporting strong social support

 Resources to Learn More

 Offers a collection of evidence-based strategies to help states and communities focus on suicide prevention